 The 2014 season also saw the Falcons net their first-ever NSCAA First Team All-Region selection, that honor going to junior Carley Pfannerstill.
 CUW had three players earn All-Region honors, a program record, as Brittany Klumpp was placed on the second team, while Ashley Apazeller earned Third Team honors.
 Apazeller became the first Falcon to be named All-Region three times in her career.

-Middendorf's teams have been outstanding in conference play as he owns a 90-26-6 record in those matches throughout his career.
-His teams own a .762 winning percentage in conference play and have won at least eight league games in nine years of NACC competition.
+Middendorf's teams have been outstanding in conference play as he owns a 100-26-6 record in those matches throughout his career.
+His teams own a .780 winning percentage in conference play and have won at least eight league games in nine out of 10 years of NACC competition.

 In 2012 his program finished with an 15-4-1 record, tying for the best mark in Concordia Wisconsin history.
 The Falcons have qualified for the NACC Tournament every season since joining the conference prior to the 2006 season.